ovhlabs/knowledge-base/en/_posts/2016-06-17-marathon-api-worker-architecture.markdown

 ![worker configuration](/kb/images/2016-06-17-marathon-api-worker-queue/worker.png)

 We don't define any health check, as the worker does not expose any TCP nor HTTP port.
-As for the other applications, we can add our PaaS Logs and Timeseries tokens as labels.
+As for the other applications, we can add our PaaS Logs and Time Series tokens as labels.

 # Testing